 Venoarterial Extracorporeal Membrane Oxygenation

 In simplest terms, venoarterial ECMO (VA-ECMO) consists of taking deoxygenated blood from the venous circulation, oxygenating it, and then pumping it back into the arterial circulation.
 How this is accomplished depends on individual and institutional experience and preference.
-The obvious benefit is that the patient’s entire cardiorespiratory system is bypassed, thereby ensuring adequate end-organ oxygenation despite respiratory and circulatory collapse. ...
+The obvious benefit is that the patient’s entire cardiorespiratory system is bypassed, thereby ensuring adequate end-organ oxygenation despite respiratory and circulatory collapse.
+Ideally, the brain, kidneys, ...